ilovehotcakes/ESP32-Yun/README.md

     *  -4  : set min position
     *  -5  : set max position
     *  -99 : reboot system

+### Tuning StallGuard 4
+If you decided to use SG, you will need some patience to tune it to be useable.
+Here are the steps:
+* Set minimum RMS current to move your cover
+* Set acceleration low enough so it doesn't trip SG when the motor starts moving
+* Adjust the sensitivity of SG by changing sgThreshold

 ### My Use Case
 #### Spring Dampening